Top 30 Best New Movies Of 20141.12.13 # Top Ten # 13 Comments

 Released: February 12th, 2014

 Joel Kinnaman (TV’s ‘The Killing’) is the new Alex Murphy and the plot’s still about a crime-ridden city, this time in 2046, where a fatally wounded cop returns to the force as a powerful cyborg, haunted by submerged memories.
 However Robocop himself will look and act very differently to the 1987 original – for one, there will be no twitchy robotic moves.
 This version focuses much more on the transitional phase, about a man becoming part-machine.
 Oldman plays the scientist overseeing the transformation, Michael Keaton is the possibly-villainous CEO, Jackson is a powerful TV mogul, Cornish is Murphy’s wife who’s led to believe her husband is dead.
 From the director of Brazil’s highest grossing movie of all time ‘Elite Squad’.
-The trailer revealed a number of weak choices that mean this seems destined for ‘meh’ status.
-But I love the original, so here’s hoping they surprise us.
+It’s a solid effort made with the right intentions, and definitely more intelligent than it looks.
+Although it’s still not as satisfying as the original.

 27th – Exodus